fagia/gitlab-playground/README.md

     - docker logout $CI_REGISTRY</b>
 </pre>

-Now, after each and every successful build of the 'hello-world' project, a new tag is created in the 'service-tests' project and a new pipeline runs the service tests.
+Now, after each and every successful build of the `hello-world` project, a new tag is created in the `service-tests` project and a new pipeline runs the service tests.

 ### Monitor GitLab pipelines